 Where to find fanesca

 For those who are not Cuenca natives, restaurants are the logical fanesca option during Holy Week.
 Although some serve fanesca the entire week, most offer it only after Wednesday.
 Where to go?
-Rosa Vintimilla recommends El Jardin in El Centro and Rancho Chileana on Av.
+Rosa Vintimilla recommends El Jardin at Hotel Victoria on Calle Larga in El Centro and Rancho Chilena on Av.
 España.

 For a more colorful and authentic option, consider eating your soup in the food court of one of the city´s ten indigenous mercados.
 Several vendors at the 10 de Agosto market, where Juan Diaz gathers ingredients for Cuenca families, are known for serving up a top-notch brew.

 Ultimately, Diaz agrees with Vintimilla that the quality of the soup is in the mouth of the beholder.
 “I do my job to find the things that go into the soup.
 Then, it is up to the cooks to make it good.”